nassernajibi/nassernajibi/README.md

 ## Hi there!

 I'm a Research Associate in the [Department of Biological and Environmental Engineering](https://cals.cornell.edu/biological-environmental-engineering) at [Cornell University](https://www.cornell.edu/).
-I work towards advancing our understanding of water systems by integrating physical processes and statistical computations of complex hydroclimate processes in a changing environment.
+I work on enhancing climate risk assessments and infrastructure resilience in built and environmental systems.

-Prior to this, I received my Ph.D. and M.Phil. degrees in Civil and Environmental Engineering from the Department of Civil Engineering of [Grove School of Engineering](https://www.ccny.cuny.edu/engineering) at [The City College of New York](https://www.ccny.cuny.edu/) of [The City University of New York](https://www.cuny.edu/) (New York, NY) in 2019 and 2017, respectively.
+I received my Ph.D. and M.Phil. degrees in Civil and Environmental Engineering from the Department of Civil Engineering of [Grove School of Engineering](https://www.ccny.cuny.edu/engineering) at [The City College of New York](https://www.ccny.cuny.edu/) of [The City University of New York](https://www.cuny.edu/) (New York, NY) in 2019 and 2017, respectively.

-I employ a combination of knowledge in physical processes, statistical models, computational statistics, and data-driven learning tools to advance our understanding of water systems and hydroclimatic extremes, in particular, under changing hydroclimate and anthropogenic forcings.
+I employ a combination of knowledge in physical processes, statistical models, computational statistics, and data-driven learning tools to advance our understanding of complex hydroclimate processes in a changing environment.

 I am passionate about [open science](https://nasa.github.io/Transform-to-Open-Science/) and facilitating adapting [FAIR](https://www.go-fair.org/fair-principles/) practices in conducting and publishing research studies.